Shopping With Cash is Still the Best Way to Save Money

-Here’s my question: Does pumping my own gasoline at Costco constitute a debt, either public or private?
+Here’s my question: Does purchasing gasoline at Costco constitute a public or private debt?

 Just try.
-In fact, at Costco filling stations my only choice is to pay with plastic—even though there are plenty of human attendants readily available.
+In fact, at Costco filling stations, my only choice is to pay with plastic—even though plenty of human attendants are readily available.

-Now before I get all cocky and make you think I am always careful to carry the amount of cash I need for the day, let me confess that I struggle with this kind of preparedness as much as anyone.
+Now, before I get all cocky and make you think I am always careful to carry the amount of cash I need for the day, let me confess.
+I struggle with this kind of preparedness as much as anyone.
 So go easy on me.

-While waiting in the gas line pondering what “legal tender for all debts” really means, it dawned on me that I needed a few things from the Costco store—items we purchase in larger sizes because it’s cheaper that way.
+While waiting in the gas line, I pondered what “legal tender for all debts” really means.
+Then it dawned on me that I needed a few things from the Costco store—items we purchase in larger sizes because it’s cheaper that way.

-But there I was, having waded through a sea of fellow shoppers.
-I was not about to go all the way home to get it.
+There I was, having waded through a sea of fellow shoppers to get inside the door and not about to go all the way home to get it.
 A quick review revealed that I had $42.23 cash.

 From that moment on I was a different kind of shopper.